Getting Started Rock Climbing

 Tip: Always inspect your gear before climbing—whether you own it or rent it.
 Frequent use inevitably results in some wear and tear.
 The advantage of buying your own gear is that you know its history.

 Unless you are bouldering, you need a climbing harness.
-A harness consists of 2 basic parts:
+A harness consists of two basic parts:

-Your harness allows you to tie into the rope safely and efficiently.
-All harnesses have a front tie-in point designed specifically for threading the rope and tying in.
-Generally the tie-in point is different than the dedicated belay loop.
+Your harness allows you to tie into the rope securely and efficiently.
+All harnesses have two front tie-in points designed specifically for threading the rope and tying in, one at the waist and one at the leg loops.
+Generally the tie-in points are different than the dedicated belay loop.
 Buckling your harness correctly is essential for safety.

 The right harness model depends on the type of climbing you plan on doing.
 See the REI Expert Advice article, How to Choose a Climbing Harness, for more information.

 Just like gymnasts, climbers use chalk to improve their grip.
 Chalk absorbs perspiration on your hands.
 To lessen environmental impact, it's good form to use a chalk that matches the color of the rock you're climbing.
 Chalk is carried in a small pouch slung from your waist by a lightweight belt.

 Learn more by reading our article about how to choose chalk and chalk bags.